-Module Five provides information on planning an event and building an itinerary for your agritourism enterprise.
-The Big Apple Fest is highlighted in the Oneida Nation case study as an example of a seasonal harvest festival.
+The Big Apple Fest is highlighted in the Oneida Nation Case Study as an example of a seasonal harvest festival.
 At the festival, the Oneida share culture, history and food in a way that strengthens relationships and demonstrates cultural pride.

-- Apply native traditions to your hospitality efforts - Plan a well-thought out event and create an engaging itinerary - Identify challenges and risks for your event
+- Apply Native traditions to your hospitality efforts - Plan a well-thought-out event and create an engaging itinerary - Identify challenges and risks for your event

-The Oneida Nation has successfully hosted the Big Apple Fest for over a decade.
+The Oneida Nation has successfully hosted the Big Apple Fest for more than a decade.
 Their collaboration and innovation have created a seasonal attraction that draws in individuals of all ages and brings vibrancy to the area.
 By partnering with tribal organizations, local nonprofits and government entities, the Big Apple Fest has nurtured relationships and strengthened the overall social fabric of the community.